ErikBuer/Mixed-Num/ROADMAP.md

 - [ ] Create support for complex numbers, with no-std trait impliementations.
 - [x] Utilize the libm crate to add a plethora of math functions.
-- [ ] Create a crate example to have on crates.io.
+- [x] Create a crate example to have on crates.io.
+- [ ] Add dB conversion.